 Individuals may also consult with a New Jersey family law attorney over the phone or video calls rather than in person.
 It is vital to address these problems right away and use these virtual means to get legal help for child support issues.

-When a parent relies on child support to provide for their children, a lack payments can create great hardships.
+When a parent relies on child support to provide for their children, a lack of payments can create great hardships.
 On the other hand, a paying parent who has lost their source of income in the pandemic might struggle to make the payments as required.

 The sooner you act in these cases, the better.
 It might be necessary to modify the payment amounts, but this decision must be made through the proper legal pathways.
 Speak to a New Jersey family law attorney to learn your options for modifiying child support or recovering missed payments.